mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/04_settings.rst

 	facility = config.getFacility('SNS')  # or config.getFacility() returns the current default
 	inst_info = config.getInstrument('CNCS') # or config.Instrument() returns the current default

-The list of methods available are shown in the python reference: instrument and facility
+The list of methods available are shown in the python reference: :ref:<InstrumentInfo>